Siege of Belgrade (1717): Aftermath

-Belgrade was transferred back into Habsburg Austrian hands after 196 years.
-Prince Eugene crowned his career with a great victory and the Ottoman dominance in the Balkans suffered a severe blow.
-A year later, the Peace of Passarowitz was signed, completing the Treaty of Karlowitz of 1699.
+Belgrade was transferred into Habsburg Austrian hands after 196 years of Ottoman rule.
+Prince Eugene crowned his career with a great victory, and the Ottoman dominance in the Balkans suffered a severe blow.
+A year later, the Treaty of Passarowitz was signed, completing the Treaty of Karlowitz of 1699.
 Austria obtained at the expense of the Ottoman Empire the Banat of Temesvár which returned to the kingdom of Hungary, Belgrade, northern Serbia, Lesser Wallachia (Oltenia), and other neighboring areas.
 Austria reached its maximum expansion in the Balkans.
-Prince Eugene of Savoy crowned his career as the most successful military leader of his time, and retired from active military service.
-After this defeat, the Ottoman Empire would no longer hope to expand in Europe but merely sought to retain conquered territory.
-Belgrade would remain a territory under the domination of Austria for over twenty years until new Ottoman–Habsburg rivalries forced another series of lengthy and costly battles.
+Prince Eugene of Savoy crowned his career as the most successful military leader of his time and retired from active military service.
+After the defeat, the Ottoman Empire would no longer hope to expand in Europe but merely sought to retain conquered territory.
+Belgrade would remain a territory under the domination of Austria for over twenty years until new Ottoman–Habsburg rivalries resulted in the city being reconquered by the Ottomans.